 Telling someone they’re too sensitive invalidates their feelings, tells them they’re being irrational and labels them dramatic.

-It’s also a no-win situation because if one responds by pushing back, the point is proven.
+It’s also a no-win situation for the person labeled as sensitive because if they push back, the point is proven.
 And if one responds by accepting the criticism, well, you get it.

 The result is silencing.